This post contains affiliate links. Read my disclosure policy here.

-- In a medium Mixing Bowl, add the soy milk and apple cider vinegar.
-Combine and let it sit for 10 minutes to create vegan buttermilk.
-It will thicken and curdle slightly.
-Set aside.
+- In a medium bowl, combine the soy milk and apple cider vinegar then let it sit for 10 minutes to create vegan buttermilk.
+It will curdle and thicken slightly.

-- In a large mixing bowl with a Mesh Strainer on top (or use a Flour Sifter), sift together the flour, cocoa powder, baking soda, and salt.
-Now whisk to combine well.
-Set aside.
+- In a large bowl with a mesh strainer on top (or use a Flour Sifter), sift together the flour, cocoa powder, baking soda, and salt.
+Whisk to combine and set aside.

-- In the medium bowl with the buttermilk, add the oil, applesauce, sugar, and vanilla.
-Whisk to combine well.
+- In the bowl with the buttermilk, add the applesauce, oil, sugar, and vanilla then whisk to combine well.

-- Now slowly pour the wet ingredients into the large bowl of dry ingredients.
-Whisk together until just combined.
-Small lumps are fine. (*Don't over mix or it can create a dense and chewy cupcake)
+- Pour the wet ingredients into the large bowl of dry ingredients and whisk together until just combined. (*Don't over mix or it can create a dense and chewy cupcake- a few small lumps are fine)

-- Divide batter evenly into each slot about ⅔ full (an ice cream scoop works great for this).
+- Divide batter evenly into each liner about ⅔ full (an ice cream scoop works great for this).
 Bake them in the oven for 20-24 minutes.
-To check for doneness, lightly press the surface - It should spring back (You can also use a toothpick and push it through the center - it should come out clean).
+To check for doneness, lightly press the surface - It should spring back.
+You can also push a toothpick through the center - it should come out clean from wet batter.

-- Let the cupcakes cool in the pan for 10 minutes before removing.
-Then let them cool on a rack for at least 30 minutes before frosting.
+- Let the cupcakes cool in the pan for 10 minutes before removing them.
+Now compltely cool on a rack for at least 30 minutes before frosting.

 - Soy Milk - it yields a consistency that is very similar to dairy buttermilk when an acid is added.
 If you can't have soy, you can use any non-dairy milk.
 It won't thicken much, but that's ok and the recipe will still work.